oxidecomputer/typify/README.md

 (such as a `Vec<T>`) simply get the `#[serde(default)]` attribute (so you won't see e.g. `Option<Vec<T>>`).

+#### Alternate Map types

+By default, Typify uses `std::collections::HashMap` as described above.

+If you prefer to use `std::collections::BTreeMap` or a map type from a crate such as `indexmap::IndexMap`, you can specify this by calling `with_map_type` on the `TypeSpaceSettings` object, and providing the full path to the type you want to use.
+E.g. `::std::collections::BTreeMap` or `::indexmap::IndexMap`.

+Note that for a custom map type to work you must have `T` defined to generate a struct as described in [Objects](#objects).
+If `T` is not defined, typify will generate code using a `serde_json::Map<String, serde_json::Value>` instead.

+See the documentation for `TypeSpaceSettings::with_map_type` for the requirements for a map type.

 ### OneOf

 The `oneOf` construct maps to a Rust enum.
 Typify maps this to the various